SergeStinckwich/KendrickBook/Book/chapter2.pillar.md

 ###1\.
 Simple SIR \(without births and deaths\)

-Program 2\.1 is a simple SIR model \(page 19 of the book\)\.
+Program 2\.1 is a simple SIR model\.
 These are the equations and the code of the model: